kubevirt/kubevirt-tutorial/labs/lab5/lab5.md

 ## Install KubeVirt

 In this section, let's download the `kubevirt.yaml` manifest file upstream github repo and explore it.
-Then, we will deploy kubevirt with it
+Then, we will deploy kubevirt with it.

 Explore `~/kubevirt.yaml` file.
 Review the ClusterRole's, CRDs, ServiceAccounts, DaemonSets, Deployments, and Services.